pbaturo/Dayo/README.md

-Dayo to organise your day.
+Dayo is an app to help organise your day

+Resource attribution

+Icons made by Google.